ANNarchy/ANNarchy.github.io/docs/Installation.md

 pip install ANNarchy
 ```

-We advise using a full Python distribution such as [Miniforge](https://github.com/conda-forge/miniforge), which allows to install all dependencies of ANNarchy, rather than using the default python provided by Apple.
+We strongly advise using a full Python distribution like [Miniforge](https://github.com/conda-forge/miniforge), or a package manager like [Homebrew](https://brew.sh/) rather than the default python provided by Apple.

 The main issue if the choice of the C++ compiler: